 The contact will be able to create incidents again if they stop emailing and wait 24 hours.
 Or if they send 4 emails per hour instead of 10, which is 96 emails per 24 hours and is within the limit specified in EGW_MAX_PER_ADDRESS.

-For additional information, refer to the Email Loop Detection section in online documentation for the version your site is currently running.
+For additional information, refer to the Email Loop Detection section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.